 Surrender.
 Here, I spend some time mentally dedicating myself to His service.
 I surrender my FISTS (Finances, Influence, Skills, Time, and Stuff), I surrender my day’s Calendar, my Appetites, and my To Do List.
 I ask to be filled with the Holy Spirit, to put on the Armor of God, and to be prepared to finish and die well.
 I also review one of my Life Resolutions each day and ask for God’s enabling to accomplish them.

 So that’s “Relational Prayer.”
-It’s rarely a chore, and when I devote the proper time and attention to it, I find it’s very satisfying.
+It’s my favorite part of prayer and never a chore — when I devote the proper time and attention to it, I find it’s very satisfying.
 Heartfelt, relational prayer like this seems to be uncommon in our times.
 If you’ve never prayed like this before, I recommend you try it!

 For me, “requesting prayer” is about telling God how much we need Him, declaring our dependence on Him, and asking for His will to be accomplished both in us and through us.
 It’s not wrong to ask for things, indeed, His word commands us to ask Him for things For example, James 5:16: says, “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.”
 But it’s the attitude of our hearts that is critical here.
 When I pray God-honoring prayers of request, I sense that God is using me to help accomplish His plans for the world.
 And like Relational Prayer this kind of prayer is also satisfying.
 Mostly because it’s not about us.

 So this brings us to this issue: there are literally million of people and things I could request prayer for.
 So how do I decide what to pray for and how do I organize my prayer lists?
 Tomorrow, I’ll explain how that works in my prayer life.